felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 took great care of my manuals, seldom highlighting or writing in them, so that I could sell them at a higher price later on.

-But this way of thinking is fundamentally flawed.
+Unfortunately, this strategy is sub-optimal.
 To make an extra $40 per book sold, I was taking the risk of having a sub-optimized learning experience.
 Without realizing it, I always saw my books as someone else's items that I was borrowing.
 Or some item that might become